stephan-double-u/cross-language-validation-schema/README.md

 >    ```
 > will lead to these steps, assuming the evaluation date is "2023-01-02"
 > 1. The permissions constraint of rule 1 does match because the user has the permission MANAGER.
 >
->    The condition "_maintenanceNextDate_ must not be null" of rule 1 is fulfilled.
->
 >    The content constraint is evaluated to _true_ for rule 1 because the date is 3 days in the future.
 > 1. The permissions constraint of rule 2 does not match because the user has the permission MANAGER.